Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

-As discussed previously, layering in our simulations depends not only on $R_\rho$, but on $\Rac$ as well, as demonstrated by figs.~\ref{fig:firstsnapshotsA}--\ref{fig:firstsnapshotsB}. \citet{fuentes2024evolution} suggest that this may be due to geometric constraints, with the instability scale becoming too large with respect to the domain depth.
+As discussed previously, layering in our simulations depends not only on $R_\rho$, but on the magnitude of the thermal forcing $\Rat$ as well, as demonstrated by fig.~\ref{fig:firstsnapshots}. \citet{fuentes2024evolution} suggest that this may be due to geometric constraints, with the instability scale being too large with respect to the domain depth.
 To investigate the dependence on the stratification, we consider simulations with fixed $R_\rho=1.2$, and vary $\Rac$ and $\Rat$.
 Thus, the magnitude of the stratification and forcing varies, but the distance from the onset is relatively constant.

-Figure~\ref{fig:Raclayers} shows how the number of layers $N_l$ depends on $\Rac$ along transects with $R_\rho=1.2$, along side snapshots of simulations with zero, one, two and three layers.
-By rescaling $\Rac\to\Ek\Rac$, the data from the two transects ($\Ek=10^{-4}$, $10^{-5}$) collapses onto a single trend $N_l\sim\left(\Ek\Rac\right)^{1/2}$.
-Mixed layers are identified as broad regions where the total composition gradient is notably lower than in the conductive profile $C_0(r)$; where more than one layer exists, they are separated by relatively narrow, high gradient `interfaces'.
+Figure~\ref{fig:Raclayers} shows how the number of layers $N_l$ depends on $\Rat$ along two transects with $R_\rho=1.2$ for $\Ek=10^{-4}$ and $10^{-5}$, alongside snapshots of simulations with zero, one, two and three layers.
+The data from the two transects collapses onto a single trend in terms of $\Ek\Rat$ (a parameter that is independent of viscosity).
+Mixed layers are identified from the composition profiles (fig.~\ref{fig:Raclayers}(f)--(i)) as broad regions where the total composition gradient is notably lower than in the conductive profile $C_0(r)$; where more than one layer exists, they are separated by relatively narrow, high gradient `interfaces'.
+Figure~\ref{fig:Raclayers}(j)--(m) show the zonal and radial velocities.
+As discussed in \S~\ref{sec:layerRp}, the layers can also be observed as distinct convective bands in the profiles of $u_r$, although this is significantly less clear than in the composition fields.
+Over time, the number of layers reduces through a series of mergers; however the timescale for this process is much longer than that for the initial layer formation.
+As such, the initial number of layers $N_l$ can easily be identified from the snapshots.